crs4/seal/docs/recab_table_index.rst

 circumstances
 <http://getsatisfaction.com/gsa/topics/understanding_when_countcovariates_skips_bases>`_.
 The GATK developers know about this issue and will surely address it quickly.
-However, at the moment this causes small differences in the covariates produced and the number of bases used by the two tools given the same input.
+However, as of the version tested (1.2-24-g6478681) this causes small differences in the covariates produced and the number of bases used by the two tools given the same input.
 In any case, this effect should be negligible for most sequencing runs.